mentorpaired/core/CONTRIBUTING.md

 ### What do I do?
 How do I get started?

 Follow the [README.md](/README.md) guide.
-Now if you've noticed a bug or have a question, [search the issue tracker](https://github.com/mentorpaired/core/issues) to see if someone else already created a ticket.
-If that's not been done yet, go ahead and [make one](https://github.com/mentorpaired/core/issues/new).
+If you've noticed a bug or have a question, [search the issue tracker](https://github.com/mentorpaired/core/issues) to see if someone else already created a ticket.
+If that has not been done yet, go ahead and [make one](https://github.com/mentorpaired/core/issues/new).

 ### Fork & create a branch

-If this is something you think you can fix, then [fork MentorPaired](https://help.github.com/en/articles/fork-a-repo) and create a branch with a descriptive name.
+If this is something you think you can fix, [fork MentorPaired](https://help.github.com/en/articles/fork-a-repo) and create a branch with a descriptive name.
 Always checkout from the staging branch, that is the default and up-to-date branch.

 A good branch name would be: